Implementing Risk-Based Maintenance (RbM) | Broken Down in Layman’s Terms

 We hate to break it to you but there is no pre-determined, standard strategy that will automatically work best for your company.
 Each facility is different, filled with different equipment, making different products, with different humans operating the equipment.

 That being said here are a few questions that you will find helpful when determining which maintenance strategies to implement.

-Sadly in the maintenance world you’re expected to do more every year with an ever shrinking resource pool.
+Sadly, in the maintenance world, you’re expected to do more every year with an ever-shrinking resource pool.
 In a perfect world, your maintenance staff would be large enough to get the job done right, but that is rarely the case.
-When considering maintenance strategies, you need to take resources into consideration.
+When considering maintenance strategies, you need to consider resources.

-The manufacturer should be a go-to source of information.
-Often an equipment manual will provide a detailed outline of what work needs to be done to keep it properly maintenanced.
-That being said, keep in mind that these are general guidelines and, depending on your situation, you may want to increase or decrease the frequency.
+The manufacturer should be your go-to source of information.
+Often, an equipment manual will provide a detailed outline of what work needs to be done to keep it properly maintained.
+That being said, keep in mind that these are general guidelines, and, depending on your situation, you may want to increase or decrease the frequency.